cosmos/sdk-tutorials/b9lab-content/3-main-concepts/08-modules.md

 Keepers are the gatekeepers to the module’s store(s).
 It is mandatory to go through a module’s keeper in order to access the store(s).
 A keeper contains the layout of storage within the store and methods to update and inspect it.
 If you come from a Module-View-Controller (MVC) world, then it helps to think of the keeper as the controller.

 Other modules may need access to a store, but other modules are also potentially malicious or poorly written.
 For this reason, developers need to consider who/what should have access to their module store(s).
-Additionally, to prevent a module from accessing randomly another modules at runtime, a module that needs access to another needs to declare its intent to use another module at construction.
+Additionally, to prevent a module from randomly accessing another module at runtime, a module that needs access to another needs to declare its intent to use another module at construction.
 At this point, such a module is granted a runtime key that lets it access the other module.
 Only modules that hold this key to a store can access the store.

 Keepers are defined in `keeper.go`.
 Keeper’s type definition generally consists of keys to the module’s store in the `multistore`, references to other modules’ keepers and a reference to the application’s codec.